MihkuU/Lible/README.md

 ### Preqrequisites
 - A compiler that enables C++20 features such as `std::format` or `consteval`.
 For example, GNU-13 or newer.
-For the appropriate compilers, see [C++ compiler support](https://en.cppreference.com/w/cpp/compiler_support.html).
+A comprehensive overview of appropriate compilers can be seen at [C++ compiler support](https://en.cppreference.com/w/cpp/compiler_support.html).
 - A form of BLAS/LAPACK.
 Recommended either [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) or
 [IntelMKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).

 ### Installation
 Building and installing Lible is necessary primarily if you intend to work with the source code, for example, to add new features.
-If you want to just integrate the library in your code and use its features, then it is advisable to use the CMake `FetchContent` feature that is explained below.
+If you want to just integrate the library in your code and use its features, then it is advisable to use the CMake [`FetchContent`](foo) feature that is explained below.
 For the separate build, follow the steps:
   - Clone the repo as usual.
   - Then run:
   ```bash